aperfilyev/oldr/README.md

 # Oldr

-Android app that will help you redirect to old.reddit.com
+Android app that will help you redirect to old.reddit.com inside your browser

 ## Demo